This post may contain affiliate links. Please read our disclosure for more information.

 Tasmanian devils face extinction because of the Devil Facial Tumour Disease, a contagious cancer with no cure.
 The number of devils decreased by 90% in the last twenty years.
 Today less than twenty-five thousands remain in the wild.

 Every day the 63-year-old Hugo the Galapagos tortoise comes out of its enclosure.
 It goes for a stroll and gets fed.

 It’s quite an experience to stand next to a 166 kg tortoise.

 Sometime after lunch we like to take a break from the scheduled shows and go for a walk.
 You can walk along the alligator lake and in the bush on the paved pathway.
 The bird cages are located along the pathway.

 As you can see on the photo, my son was tired.
 Time to head to the playground!

 The large playground you can see at the back of the photo helps break the day if you have kids.
 The playground is centrally located and beside picnic tables.

 Open daily 9 am - 5 pm; closed on Christmas day.

-You can buy food and coffee at the kiosk but we prefer to bring our own food and snacks.
-We eat at one of the picnic tables in the centre of the Australian Reptile Park or adjacent to the playground.
-We leave our picnic bags at one of the tables while we visit.
+You can buy food and coffee at the kiosk but we prefer to bring our own picnic.
+The food from the kiosk is unremarkable (basic takeaway food) and expensive.
+We eat at a picnic table near the playground.
 You can also cook on free gas barbecues.

-Located in Somersby (near Gosford) on the Central Coast NSW, about 1h from Sydney or 1h15 from Newcastle on the Sydney - Newcastle freeway (M1/F3).
+Located in Somersby, about 1 hr from Sydney or 1 hr 15 min from Newcastle via the M1.
 Take the Gosford exit and follow the signs.